2013 UEFA Women's Under-19 Championship second qualifying round

-2013 UEFA Women's Under-19 Championship Second Qualifying Round will be the first round of qualifications for the Final Tournament of 2013 UEFA Women's Under-19 Championship, which will be held in Wales.
-The first matches will be played on 4 April 2013.
+2013 UEFA Women's Under-19 Championship Second Qualifying Round was the first round of qualifications for the Final Tournament of 2013 UEFA Women's Under-19 Championship, which will be held in Wales.
+The first matches were played on 4 April 2013.

 England, France and Germany received byes to the second round as the sides with the highest coefficients.

 Format

 24 team are drawn into six groups of four.
 The teams then play each other once.
 After that the group winners and the best runner-up advance to the final tournament.

 Seedings

 The draw was held on 20 November 2012 in Nyon.
 Teams are seeded based on their first round performances.
 In the draw one team per pot will be drawn together.
 No team can meet a team they played in the first qualifying round.

 The hosts of the four one-venue mini-tournament groups are indicated below in italics.